 You can add more details to your visualizations to see how customers reviewed your products.

 This tutorial demonstrated how to create the Sentiment Analysis based on the Customer Reviews dataset in a few simple steps in Oracle Analytics Desktop.
 This is the common use case for those analyzing the customers’ thoughts and feelings about products and services.
+For example, you can predict to employee attrition using Oracle Predictive Analytics.

 Also, it is a popular method when you are working on the Social Media domain to discover trends in social networking.
 You can apply the same process to analyze data from social platforms such as Twitter, Facebook, etc.